demsarjure/hpc_hello_world/README.md

 20,30
 ```

-Our scripts reads each row and sums up all the numbers.
+Our script reads each row and sums up all the numbers.
 It then prints the result into the file specified withe the `-o` argument.
 A valid run of the script would thus be:

 ``` bash
 python3 hpc_hello_world.py -i data.csv -o test.txt